MutsFM/computercraft/elevator-inc/README.md

 </br>
 **NOTE:** In the original design, touchscreen programmes for up to 10 floors display all available floors on the screen.
 Touchscreen programmes for more than 10 floors use multiple pages to display all floors.
 In the numpad design, a maximum of 25 floors is displayed at one page, with the possiblity to display more than 25 floors by using multiple pages. </br>
 </br>
 **NOTE:** You can also use the touchscreen to indicate to persons on which floor they currently are, by changing the color of the floor on the screen.
-See the description in the individual file below for more information.
+See the description in the individual file below for more information.</br>
+### Cart Dispenser Computer
+To be added</br>

 # Individual Files
 The explanations below are ordered by the type of computer that uses them.